spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ### Encrypt/decrypt fields

 You can conditionally encrypt and decrypt fields in the request using the `encrypt` and `decrypt` rules respectively.
-Typical use-cases include using the `encrypt` rule to encrypt the confidential data of a user like email, name, etc before passing it to a remote service.
+Typical use-cases include using the `encrypt` rule to encrypt the confidential data of a user like email, name, etc. before passing it to a remote service.
 You can also perform this encryption/decryption conditionally by using the `clause` field.

 **Example:** Encrypt confidential fields like name and email in the event payload before queuing it: